 Freelance Platforms

-Freelance platforms like Upwork, Freelancer, and Fiverr can be a good way to find clients and projects as an independent consultant.
+Freelance platforms like Upwork and Freelancer can be a good way to find clients and projects as an independent consultant.
 These platforms typically handle the administrative and legal aspects of the work, allowing you to focus on delivering high-quality services to your clients.

 Conclusion: Why Understanding Consulting Agreements is Crucial for Independent Consultants